Table of Contents

 Click above to view or download this fact sheet as a PDF slide presentation

-After infecting a CD4 cell (disease-fighting white blood cell), HIV makes many new copies of itself that then infect other CD4 cells.
+After infecting a CD4 cell (disease-fighting white blood cell), HIV makes many new copies of itself; these copies then infect other CD4 cells.
 This process happens very quickly – HIV can make billions of new viruses every day.
 When making new viruses, HIV must copy its genetic information.
 Copying happens so fast that mistakes are made.
-These mistakes are called mutations, and they occur randomly.
+These mistakes are called mutations.
+They occur randomly.

 Some mutations are harmless.
 They produce weak viruses that cannot infect other CD4 cells.
 Other mutations can cause big problems – they allow the virus to reproduce even when it is exposed to certain HIV drugs.
 If a drug does not work against a mutated virus, that virus will reproduce rapidly.
-This causes your viral load to go up, and it may be necessary to change drugs to get HIV back under control.
+This causes the amount of HIV in your blood (your viral load) to go up, and it may be necessary to change drugs to get HIV back under control.

 - Nucleoside or nucleotide reverse transcriptase inhibitors (NRTIs) such as Retrovir (zidovudine) and Ziagen (abacavir)